 The following cases were heard in Edgartown district court.

-Thomas Buckley, 22, of Mattapoisett, was arraigned on Oct.
-3 charges in Oak Bluffs of drunken driving, unlicensed operation of a motor vehicle and speeding.
-A pretrial hearing was set for Nov.
-5.
+Janice Romanowsky, 57, of Hampstead, N.H., was arraigned on March 1 charges in Edgartown of drunken driving, negligent operation of a motor vehicle, failure to stop/yield and license not in possession.
+A pretrial hearing was scheduled for March 28.